JMilamber/JMilamber.github.io/Coding_Projects/_posts/2020-11-20-Maze_Program.md

 to write a second algorithm for the program and a UI as my final project for my python class in spring of 2019.

-Since then I have worked on the repo off and on for the past year/two years.
+Since then I have worked on the repo off and on for several years.
 I have plans for a test Suite, another algorithm, and an eventual complete restructuring of the program for better re-usability.